comp0160/comp0160.github.io/lab8.md

 # Headset-based tasks

-The Pico 4 VR headsets provide an immersive stereoscopic 3D environment with spatial audio.
-This has practical implications in a constrained environment like a classroom.
-The person using the headset may be quite isolated from their immediate physical surroundings and deprived of many of the usual perceptual cues that allow them to navigate those surroundings safely.

-It is therefore important
-that you again **work in pairs or groups**.
-When one of you is using the headset, the other(s) should ensure that person remains safe and does accidentally smack into any people or objects in the vicinity.
-(You will be seated for these tests, but it is surprisingly easy to bump into things, knock your laptop to the floor, etc.)
+As last week, please work in pairs or groups when using the Pico 4 VR headsets, with one of you looking out for the person wearing the headset.
+Ensure that person remains safe and doesn't accidentally smack into any people or objects around them.

 ## Setting Up